bogdan-szabo-sociomantic/ocean-1/README.rst

   or a long.
 Rounds x.5 to the nearest integer (the tango functions (rndint/rndlong) round x.5 to the nearest even integer).

+``ocean.net.email.EmailSender``
+  New optional argument bcc added to sendEmail.
+It can be used for sending a blind carbon copy of the email.

 v1.9 (2013-11-15)
 -----------------